pajen/volcafmpatchdecoder/README.md

 # volcafmpatchdecoder
-transcodes wav files of volca fm patches to MIDI Sysex
+transcodes wav files of volca fm patches to MIDI Sysex.
+Creates two sysex files when input is a 64-patch dump from Volca FM2.

 # Installation
 Extract executables from zip file and use the one appropriate for your OS